heronwood/heronwood.github.io/contact.md

 ## Mailing List

-Sign up for the association's mailing list to stay up-to-date on neighborhood happenings, like summer barbeques, work parties, and association meetings.
+Sign up for the association's mailing list to stay up-to-date on neighborhood happenings, like summer barbecues, work parties, and association meetings.

 {% include mailing_list.html %}